How I Reclaimed My Life from Chronic Pain

 Losing My Life to Chronic Pain

 When I got sick in 2010 I felt like I was doing all the right things to get better.
 I went to doctor after doctor looking for answers.
 They had none.
-Or, rather they had not good ones.
+Or, at least they didn’t have good answers.

 As time went on I got sicker and my life was slipping slowly by.
 I began to imagine spending the rest of my life ill and that just brought on a depression that made me feel worse.